dbpedia/list-extractor/README.md

 This project uses 2 other existing open source projects.

-* **JSonpedia**, a framework designed to simplify access at MediaWiki contents transforming everything into JSON.
+* **JSONpedia**, a framework designed to simplify access at MediaWiki contents transforming everything into JSON.
 Such framework provides a library, a REST service and CLI tools to parse, convert, enrich and store WikiText documents.

 The software is copyright of Michele Mostarda (me@michelemostarda.it) and released under Apache 2 License.
 Link : [JSONpedia](https://bitbucket.org/hardest/jsonpedia)